babyo77/ship/README.md

 ## Installation

-1. Download the `transfer-setup.exe` installer from the [releases page](https://github.com/babyo77/ship/releases).
+1. Download the `ship-setup.exe` installer from the [releases page](https://github.com/babyo77/ship/releases).
 2. Run the installer and follow the on-screen instructions to complete the installation.

 ## Usage